 - Organise Travel Insurance

 Travel insurance covers you for travel inconveniences but most importantly, it is your health insurance policy whilst you are overseas.
 Accidents and illnesses happen, even on holidays.
 Medical bills quickly add up and unless you want to spend your holiday stressing about how you are going to pay thousands, sometimes hundreds of thousands, of dollars worth of medical bills, it is best to make sure you are covered before you leave the country.
+You can read our guide to travel insurance here.

 Make sure your travel insurance covers the activities you intend to pursue whilst overseas (ahem – horse riding).
 Read the fine print, as some policies won’t cover you if you aren’t wearing a helmet or have been drinking alcohol, etc. You will also need to read the fine print to check whether it simply covers medical transfers to the nearest reputable centre or if it covers full medical retrieval to your country of origin.
 This becomes important if an accident or illness happens that prevents you from travelling on a commercial flight but requires longer term medical treatment.
 If your policy does not cover full medical retrieval, you may need to remain in an overseas hospital for a prolonged period of time.